filecoin-project/raas-starter-kit/README.md

 yarn service
 ```

+You can access a frontend of the app at [localhost:1337](http://localhost:1337/).

 Several test cases regarding the service's functionality are located in `api/tests`.
 To run them, run the following command:

 ```bash